hubverse-org/hubTemplate/model-metadata/README.md

 ### team_funding

-Any information about funding source(s) for the team or members of the team that would be natural to include on any resulting FluSight publications.
+Any information about funding source(s) for the team or members of the team that would be natural to include on any resulting publications.
 For example, "National Institutes of General Medical Sciences (R01GM123456).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIGMS."

 # Data validation